 Successful contraception would be expected to reduce the frequency of horse gather activities, as well as wild horse management costs to taxpayers.
 Bartholow (2007) concluded that the application of 2- or 3-year contraceptives to wild mares could reduce operational costs in a project area by 12-20%, or up to 30% in carefully planned population management programs.
 He also concluded that contraceptive treatment would likely reduce the number of horses that must be removed in total, with associated cost reductions in the number of private placements and total holding costs.
 Population suppression becomes less expensive if fertility control is long-lasting (Hobbs et al. 2000).
-Although contraceptive treatments may be associated with a number of potential physiological, behavioral, demographic, and genetic effects (detailed below and in the SIR at 7.0), those concerns do not generally outweigh the potential benefits of using contraceptive treatments in situations where it is a management goal to reduce population growth rates (Garrott and Oli 2013).
+Although contraceptive treatments may be associated with a number of potential physiological, behavioral, demographic, and genetic effects (detailed below and in the SIR Chapter 7.0), those concerns do not generally outweigh the potential benefits of using contraceptive treatments in situations where it is a management goal to reduce population growth rates (Garrott and Oli 2013).

 The results of the population modeling indicate that the combination of fertility control and sex ratio adjustment would help to maintain lower growth rates, a population within AML and reduce the numbers of gather operations and removed horses over the next 10 years, when compared to a removal only scenario (Alternative B).
 Results for the Proposed Action were similar to Alternative A, with slightly lower growth rates, population sizes and removals of excess horses over time.
-Refer to the Supplemental Information Report at heading 5.0 for description and results of the population modeling.
+Refer to the SIR Chapter 5.0 for description and results of the population modeling.

-Conducting a gather to remove excess wild horses and implement fertility control that can reduce growth rates would result in multiple benefits.
-Decreased competition for forage following removal of excess animals, coupled with reduced reproduction as result of fertility control, should result in improved health and condition of mares and foals and would help to improve and maintain healthy range conditions over the longer-term.
-Additionally, reduced reproduction rates would be expected to extend the time interval between gathers and reduce disturbance to individual animals as well as herd social structure over the fore-seeable future.
-This is supported by the gather results provided by the population model (SIR at 5.0).
+Conducting a gather to remove excess wild horses and implement population control measure with subsequent reduced growth rates would result in multiple benefits.
+Decreased competition for forage following removal of excess animals, coupled with reduced reproduction as result of population control measures, should result in improved health and condition of mares and foals and would help to improve and maintain healthy range conditions over the longer-term.
+Additionally, reduced reproduction rates would be expected to extend the time interval between gathers and reduce disturbance to individual animals as well as herd social structure over the foreseeable future.
+This is supported by the gather results provided by the population model (SIR Chapter 5.0).
+Furthermore, reduced gather frequency and lessening the number of excess wild horses needing to be removed from the range would improve management flexibility and allow for selection of horses in certain age categories or with certain characteristics for release or transportation to adoption.
+One of the overall results could be eliminating the need to send excess horses to ORPs, as excess horses removed could be within the age groups that are more likely to be adoptable.